Cheat Mountain salamander

-The Cheat Mountain salamander (Plethodon nettingi) is a species of small woodland salamander found only on Cheat Mountain, and a few nearby mountains, in the eastern highlands of West Virginia.
+The Cheat Mountain salamander (Plethodon nettingi) is a species of small woodland salamander in the family Plethodontidae.
+The species is found only on Cheat Mountain, and a few nearby mountains, in the eastern highlands of West Virginia.
 It and the West Virginia spring salamander (Gyrinophilus subterraneus) are the only vertebrate species with geographic ranges restricted to that state.

 The Cheat Mountain salamander has decreased in population due to destruction of its original red spruce forest habitat, as well as by pollution, drought, forest storm damage, and by competition with other salamanders, especially its relative, the red-backed salamander (P. cinereus).

 Description

 The Cheat Mountain salamander is smallish, similar in size to the red-backed salamander, 3 to 4¾ inches (7½ to 12 cm) in total length (including tail), but is distinct in its black or dark brown dorsum (back) which is boldly marked with numerous small brassy, silver or white flecks.
 It lacks a dorsal stripe.
 The belly is dark gray to black.
 The tail is about the same length as its body, which has 17 to 19 costal grooves (vertical grooves along its sides).